UnsoberDriver/Portfolio/README.md

 ## License

+This project is licensed under the GNU General Public License v3.0 — see the [LICENSE](./LICENSE) file for details.

+See also [NOTICE.md](./NOTICE.md) for additional usage restrictions (including AI training).

-© 2026 Nicolas Boulloud.
-All rights reserved.
+© 2026 Nicolas Boulloud